sarkhanrasullu/jdbcObjectMapper/README.md

-Assume that our ResultSet represent such columns.
+Suppose that our ResultSet represent such columns.
 These columns selected from some joins of tables(payment,user,company) and these columns are in one query result: id,payment_date,payment_amount, user_id,user_name, user_surname, company_id, company_name